 Procurement

 The publication of both contracts and tenders is expected for individual projects or operations.
-Greater emphasis is put on the publication of contracts accounting for 75% of the indicator’s weight (contracts account for 2.50% of the total indicator weight, tenders account for 0.83%).
-The total weight of the procurement indicator is 3.33%.
-This is also true for all other indicators included in the joining-up development data component (see Annex 1; page 47).
+Greater emphasis is put on the publication of contracts accounting for 66.66% of the indicator’s weight (contracts account for 2.0 of the total indicator weight, tenders account for 1.0).
+The total weight of the procurement indicator is 3.00.

 Sub-national location